-Data from our pretesting support various aspects of this measure.
+Data from our pretesting supports various aspects of this measure.
 All data are from the New York State neonatal database.
 Our data include reports from 20 Level 2 nurseries, 27 Level 3 nurseries, and 14 Regional Perinatal Centers that contributed 20 or more infants for the reporting year assessed.
-In our data we included all inborn infants from these hospitals with a birth weight of 400-2499 grams whose admission temperature was 29° Celsius or higher (thus excluding potential data errors).
+In our data, we included all inborn infants from these hospitals with a birth weight of 400-2499 grams whose admission temperature was 29° C or higher (thus excluding potential data errors).
 Excluded were those with anencephaly or those who expired within 48 hours without receiving respiratory support beyond oxygen in the NICU (N=7,553).
-The number of infants ranged from 21 to 370 per hospital, and 86.7 percent were admitted to Level 3 or higher hospitals.

-For this work we used the first temperature on admission to a level 2 or higher nursery for those admitted within 24 hours of birth.
-In keeping with the categorical approach applied by the fourth measure in this set, we found that 1.9 percent of infants were $\langle =34.5 \pmod{9.6}$ percent above 34.5 but $\langle = 35.5 \pmod{9.6}$ percent above 35.5 but $\langle = 36.5 \pmod{9.6}$ percent above 36.5 but $\langle = 37.5 \pmod{9.6}$ percent above 37.5 or overly warm.
+The number of infants ranged from 21 to 370 per hospital, and 86.7 percent were admitted to Level 3 or higher nurseries.
+For this work, we used the first temperature on admission to a level 2 or higher nursery for those admitted within 24 hours of birth.

-There were only 67 newborns that were transferred in from another facility.
-The distributions of temperatures were similar to the inborn infants, with the exception that the transferred infants were slightly more likely to be euthermic.
-Of the inborn infants, the temperatures ranged from 29.0 to 39.7.
-See Table 2 in the supporting documents.
-The median was 36.4, the mean was 36.3, and the standard deviation was 0.7 with an interquartile range of 0.80.
-Only four infants arrived in the Level 2 or higher nurseries from the emergency department: one infant was euthermic, one was cool, and two were very cool.
-Nearly 1 percent of the infants were transferred from the Newborn Nursery, of which 48 percent were euthermic, 44 percent cool, and only 6 percent very cool.
-None were cold.
+In keeping with the categorical approach applied by the fourth measure in this set, we found that 1.9 percent of infants were $\langle =34.5 \pmod{9.6}$ percent above 34.5 but $\langle =35.5 \pmod{9.6}$, we found that 1.9 percent of infants were $\langle =36.5 \pmod{9.6}$, 9.6 percent above 34.5 but $\langle =35.5 \pmod{9.6}$, 48.0 percent above 35.5 but $\langle =36.5 \pmod{9.6}$, 37.9 percent above 36.5 but $\langle =37.5 \pmod{9.6}$ newborns that were transferred from another facility.
+The distributions of temperatures were similar to the inborn infants, with the exception that transferred infants were slightly more likely to be euthermic.
+Of the inborn infants, the temperatures ranged from 29.0 to 39.7 (see Table 2 in the Supporting Documents); the median was 36.4, mean was 36.3, and the standard deviation was 0.7 with an interquartile range of 0.80.

-We did not have delivery location in the dataset and therefore classified neonates born by Csection or deliveries of multiple gestations as being born in the operating room (5,254), and the remainder were classified as being born in a labor and delivery room/birthing room (2,245).
+Only four infants arrived in the Level 2 or higher nurseries from the Emergency Department.
+One infant was euthermic, one cool, and two were very cool.
+Nearly 1 percent of the infants were transferred from the newborn nursery, of which 48 percent were euthermic, 44 percent cool, and only 6 percent very cool; none were cold.
+We did not have delivery location in the dataset and therefore classified neonates born by C-section or deliveries of multiple gestations as being born in the operating room (5,254), and the remainder were classified as being born in a labor and delivery (L&D) room/ birthing room (2,245).
 Of those born in the operating room, 2 percent were cold, 11 percent very cool, 72 percent cool, and 35 percent euthermic.
-Those born in the labor and delivery suite were warmer, with 2 percent cold, 7 percent very cool, 13 percent cool, 48 percent euthermic, and 45 percent too warm (p<.0001).
-This suggests that our categorization of babies born in the operating room (while imperfect) does identify a distinct population.
+Those born in the L&D suite were warmer with 2 percent cold, 7 percent very cool, 13 percent cool, 48 percent euthermic, and 45 percent too warm (p<.0001).
+This suggests that our categorization of babies born in the OR (while imperfect) does identify a distinct population.
 Our expert panel recommended that we report by site of delivery.